hughpyle/ASR33/asciiart/README.md

 To print lettering, use `figlet` ([http://www.figlet.org/](http://www.figlet.org/)).
 It has a vast collection of fonts, although many of them rely on the underscore, which isn't present on the Teletype printwheel.

+You can buy prints on [my Etsy store](https://www.etsy.com/shop/asr33).